 There is a second festival, on 17 August, dedicated to Saint Agatha and honouring the day her lost body was brought back to Catania, but the festival at the beginning of February is the big highlight of the year.

-Saint Agatha is also patron saint of the dwarf republic of San Marino, one of the richest countries in the world, and of the island of Malta in southern Sicily.
+The letter A for Agata can be seen on the coat of arms of Catania.
+St Agatha is also the patron saint of the dwarf republic of San Marino, one of the richest countries in the world, and of the island of Malta in southern Sicily.